BlogRenting in Colombia

 • Name of the owner or agent (generates more trust)

-A detail many people don't include: if the property has a current tenant and availability is in two months, state it clearly in the listing.
-Interested parties who need to move will thank you for knowing from the start, and you avoid visits from people who can't wait.
+A detail that many people don't include: if the property has a current tenant and availability is in two months, state it clearly in the ad.
+Interested parties who need to move now appreciate knowing from the beginning, and you avoid visits from people who cannot wait.

-After reviewing thousands of listings in Colombia, these are the mistakes that appear over and over:
+After reviewing thousands of ads in Colombia, these are the mistakes that appear again and again:

 No exact neighborhood, no complex, nothing.
 Buyers aren't going to guess if it's in Usaquén or Suba.